heristop/gutenku/packages/front/content/2026-01-13-gutenku-when-two-frauds-make-a-truth.md

 - Follow [@gutenku.poem](https://instagram.com/gutenku.poem) for template-generated aesthetics
 - Explore the [open-source code](https://github.com/heristop/gutenku) to see the fraud in action

-But why just observe?
-After years of building this "fraud," I wanted to push the experiment further - turning passive reading into active play:

-> **GutenGuess is now live - and I'm thrilled to share it!**
->
-> Can you outsmart the algorithm?
-[Play GutenGuess](https://gutenku.xyz/game) - a daily literary puzzle inspired by Wordle.
-One guess per day, same challenge for everyone.
-Your mission: identify which classic book inspired today's haiku.
-It's the ultimate test - can you recognize literature from algorithmic fragments?

 **And finally, for honest reflection:**

 - Does it matter if the process is "creative" if the result moves you?